mfem/web/src/partial-assembly.md

 Once partial assembly is enabled, subsequent calls to member functions such as `FormLinearSystem` will result in an `Operator` that represents the action of the bilinear form `a`, without assembling a matrix.
-This functionality is illustrated in several [MFEM examples](examples.md), including example 1, 3, 6, 9, 24, and 26.
+This functionality is illustrated in several [MFEM examples](examples.md), including examples 1, 3, 4, 5, 6, 9, 24, and 26.

 Note that partial assembly is currently implemented for tensor-product elements (i.e. quadrilaterals and hexahedra).
 Partial assembly for simplex elements